Skip to content

 Static Badge Static Badge

-In a world where digital security is paramount, understanding and testing password vulnerabilities is a powerful skill.
-This project aims to build a brute-force password cracker capable of systematically trying every possible combination of characters to break a given password.
+In a world where digital security is paramount, the ability to understand and test password vulnerabilities is a powerful skill.
+With this project, you will build a brute-force password cracker capable of systematically trying every possible combination of characters to break a given password.

 • The program can be run in different modes (sequential, parallel, distributed/CUDA) by specifying a parameter.